John Dagenhard

 Dagenhard is one of many ballplayers who only appeared in the major leagues during World War II.
 He made his major league debut on September 28, 1943, and pitched scoreless relief in a doubleheader against the St. Louis Cardinals at Sportsman's Park.

 On October 3, 1943, he was the starting pitcher in the second game of a doubleheader against the Chicago Cubs at Wrigley Field, the final game of the season.
 He pitched a complete game and the Braves won, 5–2.
 Both runs were unearned.

+Prior to his MLB debut, Dagenhard played two seasons in the Class A Eastern League.
+He recorded a 26-26 win-loss record with an ERA of 4.27.
+There is no record of Dagenhard playing professional baseball after 1943.